Verus (VRSC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Verus Historical Price

-According to the latest data gathered on Verus live price page, the current price of Verus is 2.89USD.
-The circulating supply of Verus(VRSC) is 78.73M VRSC , giving it a market capitalization of $227.63M.
+According to the latest data gathered on Verus live price page, the current price of Verus is 2.91USD.
+The circulating supply of Verus(VRSC) is 78.75M VRSC , giving it a market capitalization of $229.00M.

 The Verus Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VRSC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.